learnlatex/learnlatex.github.io/CONTRIBUTING.md

 ## Language

-At present, we have full content only in English, but the longer-term plan is to add additional languages: notice that the content is within a `/en/` tree.
-There are sample translations under `de`, `fr` and `pt` but only the page titles are translated until the English version is more stable.
+We already have have full content in several languages.
+Some in-progress partial translations are also visible in the git sources of this ste and in several forks.

 For the avoidance of doubt, we are using US English spelling (and idiom) on the site, as this is the most widely-understood approach.